Get started with Microsoft Power BI Embedded

-A registered application within Azure Active Directory (AAD) is needed in order to embed in a custom application.
+A registered application within Azure Active Directory (AAD) is needed to embed in a custom application.
 The registered application requires that your tenant is a Power BI tenant.
 A Power BI tenant means that at least one user in the organization has signed up for Power BI.
-Having a user signed up for Power BI will allow the Power BI APIs to show up within the registered application.
+Having a user signed up for Power BI allows the Power BI APIs to show up within the registered application.

 For more information about how to register an application in AAD, see Register an Azure AD app to embed Power BI content.

 We have samples to help get you started.
 For a walkthrough of the sample, see Integrate a dashboard, tile, or report into your application.

 Create Power BI Embedded capacity within Microsoft Azure to move your application to production.
 For information on how to create capacity, see Create Power BI Embedded capacity in the Azure portal.

 Because embed tokens are intended for developer testing only, the number of embed tokens a Power BI master account can generate is limited.
 A capacity must be purchased for production embedding scenarios.
 There is no limit to an embed token generation when a dedicated capacity is purchased.
 Go to Get Available Features to check for the current embedded usage in percentage.

 Manage your capacity within the Power BI admin portal.
 Assign a workspace admin to assist with your app workspaces.
 For more information, see Manage capacities within Power BI Premium and Power BI Embedded.

 If you are ready to create Power BI Embedded capacity, see Create Power BI Embedded capacity in the Azure portal.

 If you are looking for a walkthrough sample, see Integrate a dashboard, tile, or report into your application.